Clinical Research Visa Sponsorship Jobs in West Virginia

 Which visa types are most common for clinical research roles in West Virginia?

-The H-1B is the most common visa for clinical research coordinators, data managers, and research scientists in West Virginia, as these roles typically require at least a bachelor's degree in a qualifying specialty field.
+The H-1B visa is the most common visa for clinical research coordinators, data managers, and research scientists in West Virginia, as these roles typically require at least a bachelor's degree in a qualifying specialty field.
 J-1 visas appear frequently for postdoctoral research fellows hosted through WVU.
 Candidates with advanced degrees in life sciences, biostatistics, or epidemiology may also explore the EB-2 immigrant visa pathway through employer sponsorship.

 Which cities in West Virginia have the most clinical research sponsorship jobs?